-The Rotary Club of the Studios of Elstree and Borehamwood meet twice a month on the 2nd and 4th Tuesday's of each month.
+The Rotary Club of the Studios & Elstree and Borehamwood meet twice a month on the 2nd and 4th Tuesday's of each month.

 Crocus Planting